 Flavors of Northern Chinese Food — Rich, Bold, and Salty :

-Northern China experiences harsh, cold, and dry winters, as well as very hot summers, which makes calories and salt replacement very important.
+The weather of Northern China changes from time to time, sometimes it is very harsh, cold and dry winters, and very hot in summer, so calories and salt replacement very important.

-A strong flavor is important for Northerners, who achieve this with salt and strong seasonings, compared with the South in where chilies and pickles are more used, or dishes which are lighter in flavor.
-Generally, northern dishes are oilier and richer in meat and make liberal use of garlic and scallions.
+A strong flavor is important for Northerners, who achieve this with salt and strong spices, compared with the South chilies and pickles are more used by northerners dishes which are lighter in flavor.
+Generally, northern dishes are oilier and richer in meat and make plentiful use of garlic and scallions.

 Some Muslim Restaurants Address in China